kubernetes/kops/docs/cluster_spec.md

 ```

 The `discoveryStore` option causes kOps to publish an OIDC-compatible discovery document
-to a path in an S3 bucket.
+to a path in an object storage bucket (such as S3 or GCS).
 This would ordinarily be a different bucket than the state store.
 kOps will automatically configure `spec.kubeAPIServer.serviceAccountIssuer` and default
 `spec.kubeAPIServer.serviceAccountJWKSURI` to the corresponding
 HTTPS URL.